growdigital/forestgarden.wales/content/status/190124-hablizia.md

 imageAlt: Shoots of Caucasian Spinach emerging through woodchip mulch
 ---

 [@BackyardLarder](https://mobile.twitter.com/BackyardLarder), it lives!
-[Caucasian spinach]() (Hablizia tamnoides) is alive and apparently thriving under the broken guttering.
+[Caucasian spinach](http://www.edimentals.com/blog/?tag=hablitzia-tamnoides) (Hablitzia tamnoides) is alive and apparently thriving under the broken guttering.
 I’ll move it up to The Greenery in the forest garden when it’s grown a bit more.
 Thank you, purveyor of Robust Plants! 🙂